andrewjarkwahwong/andrewjarkwahwong.github.io/_posts/2024-07-08-specificanionads.md

 $$U^0_{SHE} =\frac{G_{A^*_{(g)}} - G_{A^-_{(g)}} - G_{*_{(g)}}+\Delta\Delta G_{solv}}{|e|} + \Delta U_{abs \rightarrow SHE}$$

-where $\Delta U_{abs \rightarrow NHE}$ ranges from -4.2 to 5.0 V-SHE.
+where the conversion from U-abs to U-SHE ranges from -4.2 to 5.0 V-SHE.
 Finally, we have derived the equilibrium adsorption potential on an SHE from DFT for the case of high pH.

 ## Low pH Case